 Here are a few places to look in particular.

 Titi Batu is a premier fitness club in Ubud, perfect for those who want to stick to their gym regimen even on vacation.
 They also have classes, sports courts, pools (one for laps and one for relaxing), a skate park, a sauna, and free weekly events.

 Yoga Barn is one of the most famous yoga studios in Ubud and is extremely popular for workshops, retreats, and a lovely spa.

 For ancient sound healing, head to Pyramids of Chi.
 You can participate in a variety of yoga and meditation classes, ceremonies, and chanting sessions.

 If getting a sacred tattoo interests you at all, Karma House is your spot.
-Here, you can get traditional bamboo or hand poke tattoo.
+Here, you can get a traditional bamboo or hand poke tattoo.

-Visit the Green School
+Visit The Green School

 The Green School is an awesome place to visit if you are interested in sustainability and education.
 You can take a tour of this bamboo school and see how the children in the community are educated to be the eco-warriors of tomorrow.

 They are supported by well-known altruists such as Ban Ki-moon and Jane Goodall and offer guided tours to visitors who want to learn all about how the facility operates.